vazdiego/vazdiego/README.md

-- 👋 Hi, I’m @vazdiego
+- 👋 Hi, I’m Diego Vaz
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python, HTML5 + CSS3 and JavaScript
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, HTML5 + CSS3 and JavaScript
-- 💞️ I’m looking to collaborate on Python Projects
+- 💞️ I’m looking to collaborate on Python, HTML5 + CSS3 and JavaScript Projects
 - 📫 How to reach me diegovazctrlp@gmail.com

 <!---